ikskuh/TinyVG/documents/specification.md

 sub-pixel precision of vector data.
 0 means that no bits are used (thus 1 unit is 1 pixel), and 8 means that 8 bits are used as decimal places (thus 256 units is 1 pixel).

 `width` and `height` must both be larger than 0 and define the size of the vector graphic.
-Negative values or zero is not allowed.

 After this header, there are `color_count` entries into a color table, each entry consists of four byte.